nknorg/encrypted-stream/README.md

 Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](#contributing)

-Encrypted-stream is a Golang library that transforms any `net.Conn` or `io.ReadWriter` stream to an encrypted stream with any provided encrypt/decrypt function.
+Encrypted-stream is a Golang library that transforms any `net.Conn` or `io.ReadWriter` stream to an encrypted and/or authenticated stream.

-- Works with any encryption/authentication algorithm or even general transformation.
-Only a pair of encrypt/decrypt function needs to be provided.
+- The encrypted stream implements `net.Conn` and `io.ReadWriter` and can be used as drop-in replacement.

-- The encrypted stream implements `net.Conn` and `io.ReadWriter` and can be used transparently.
+- Works with any encryption, authentication, or authenticated encryption algorithm or even arbitrary transformation.
+Only a cipher that implements encrypt/decrypt needs to be provided. `XSalsa20Poly1305Cipher` is provided as reference.

-- An encrypted stream only adds a small constant memory overhead compared to the original stream.
+- The encrypted stream only adds a small constant memory overhead compared to the original stream.

 ## Documentation